-The Master of Arts (MA) and the Master of Science (MS) are both graduate degrees that build on the knowledge of your bachelor’s education.
+The Master of Arts (MA) and the Master of Science (MS) are both graduate degrees that build on your bachelor’s education knowledge.

-The biggest difference between an MA and MS degree has to do with subject matter.
-Although requirements will vary by program, MA degrees typically pertain to subjects in the arts, humanities, and social sciences, while MS degrees typically pertain to subjects in tech, the natural sciences, medicine, business administration, and mathematics.
+The subject matter is the most significant difference between an MA and an MS degree.
+Although requirements will vary by program, MA degrees typically involve arts, humanities, and social sciences subjects.
+In contrast, MS degrees typically involve subjects in tech, the natural sciences, medicine, business administration, and mathematics.

-In this article, we’ll go over other degree differences, and discuss ways you can decide the best degree for your personal and professional goals.
+Discover other degree differences and explore ways to decide on the best degree for your personal and professional goals.

-Colleges and universities typically break up MA and MS degrees by subject, but there may be other important differences as well, such as the type of learning you’ll undertake and the cumulative project you’ll complete in order to graduate.
+Colleges and universities typically break up MA and MS degrees by subject.
+Still, there may be other important differences, such as the type of learning you’ll undertake and the cumulative project you’ll complete to graduate.

-It’s a good idea to spend time researching the courses you’ll be required to take and ensuring that they align with your larger educational goals.
+It’s a good idea to research the courses you’ll be required to take and ensure they align with your larger educational goals.
 Generally, each master’s degree approaches learning differently.

-Both MA degrees and MS degrees often require a cumulative project to conclude coursework, which can be a thesis, research project, capstone project, or internship.
+MA and MS degrees often require a cumulative project to conclude coursework, which can be a thesis, research project, capstone project, or internship.

-The type of final project will depend on the program, but an MA degree tends to require a thesis or original piece of scholarship, whereas an MS degree tends to require a research project that integrates the technical and scientific knowledge you’ve gained.
+The type of final project will depend on the program, but an MA degree tends to require a thesis or original piece of scholarship.
+In contrast, an MS degree requires a research project integrating the technical and scientific knowledge you’ve gained.

-There are a number of subjects, such as clinical psychology, statistics, translation, and chemistry, that offer students an option between an MA degree and an MS degree.
-If you’re trying to decipher which type of degree might be better for your long-term goals, do a side-by-side comparison of the programs you’re considering and pay close attention to the courses you’ll take.
+A number of subjects, such as clinical psychology, statistics, translation, and chemistry, offer students an option between an MA degree and an MS degree.
+If you’re trying to decipher which type of degree might be better for your long-term goals, compare the programs you’re considering and pay close attention to the courses you’ll take.

 For example:

-If your career goals require additional scientific education or specific technical training, then an MS degree may be your best course of action.
+If your career goals require additional scientific education or specific technical training, an MS degree may be the best option.

 If your career goals require a deeper theoretical or critical knowledge of an industry, then an MA degree may be your best course of action.

-Whichever direction you choose, both the MA degree and the MS degree enhance your subject knowledge, training you to think more critically and comprehensively about aspects of a particular subject and its applicability to various industries.
+Whichever direction you choose, the MA and MS degrees enhance your subject knowledge, training you to think more critically and comprehensively about aspects of a particular subject and its applicability to various industries.

-If you find yourself getting caught up asking which degree is better, the more helpful questions to ask are what each program’s curriculum entails, what standards exist within your current or future industry, and what your long-term educational plans might be.
+If you get caught up asking which degree is better, the more helpful questions to ask are what each program’s curriculum entails, what standards exist within your current or future industry, and what your long-term educational plans might be.

-It’s important to research the programs you’re thinking about applying to and evaluate what each one offers, paying close attention to how it will feed into your overall education needs, career path, and personal development.
+It’s important to research the programs you’re considering applying to and evaluate what each offers, paying close attention to how it will feed into your overall education needs, career path, and personal development.

 How will the courses prepare me to achieve my career goals?